-Committed to our operation philosophy of "people-oriented, ethical operation, strict management, and excellent services", we communicate positively with various customer groups, including outlet tenants and visitors, to understand their thinking and collect their feedback, thus enabling us to provide quality services.
-Currently, we have partnered with more than 400 renowned brands in our Shenyang and Xiamen Park Outlets, offering diversified shopping experience to visitors.
-In addition, we provide visitors with dining, children's playground and recreational facilities, creating an exceptional experience combining shopping, leisure and entertainment.
+Currently, we have partnered with more than 300 renowned brands in our Shenyang and Xiamen Park Outlets, offering diversified shopping experience to visitors.
+In addition, we provide visitors with dining, children's playground and recreational facilities, delivering a quality one-stop experience combining leisure, entertainment and shopping to the visitors

-To improve customers' shopping, leisure and entertainment experience, we strive to maintain the quality of our brand tenants and pay close attention to the environment of our outlets.
+Committed to our operation philosophy of "people-oriented, ethical operation, strict management, and excellent services", we conduct constant contact and communication patiently and positively with various customer groups, including outlet tenants and visitors, to collect their valuable opinions so as to provide quality services.
+To improve customers' leisure, entertainment and shopping experience, we strive to maintain the quality of our brand tenants and pay close attention to the environment of our outlets.
 Before any new tenants join us, we conduct a comprehensive and detailed review of the prospective tenants by examining their business permits, brand registration certificates, licensing certificates and other supporting documents.
 We have also established policies to ensure that all products sold have been approved and licensed by the relevant regulatory authorities, offering our visitors peace of mind and quality service experience.
 Meanwhile, we have adequate and experienced staff stationed in the outlets, to render customer service to tenants and visitors and deal with any on-site emergencies or accidents if necessary.

-During the Reporting Period, we are committed to providing visitors with a welcoming leisure and shopping experience, and hosted a variety of activities, including but not limited to children's sports games, games with prizes, lucky draws, and members' club activities.
+During the Reporting Period, we are committed to providing visitors with a welcoming leisure and shopping experience, and hosted a variety of activities, including but not limited to New Year market, cheongsam show, parent-child running race, lucky draws, etc.